Rotator Cuff Surgery

 After Rotator Cuff Surgery

 You will return home the same day as your surgery.
 A simple arm sling and soft bandage over the small surgical site is all that is required.
-Medication given to you by your surgeon and anesthesiologist will keep you comfortable until your first return visit to the Sports Medicine Clinic.
+Medication given to you by your surgeon and anesthesiologist will keep you comfortable until your first return visit to the Sports Medicine clinic.
 In a few days you will begin working with an experienced shoulder therapist.
 If a repair was performed, a sling will be needed for four to six weeks.
-Our surgeons and therapists will assist you throughout your rehabilitation.
+Virginia Mason surgeons and therapists will assist you throughout your rehabilitation.
 Our goal is to return your shoulder to normal as quickly as possible.